-Competition among the retailers, especially hypermarkets, is intense with large international retailers like Tesco, Giant and Aeon Big frequently engaging in price wars to establish their presence as major players in the market.
-Meanwhile, Giant, the largest hypermarket operator in Malaysia, is the low-price leader status.
-Other popular Malaysian owned premium supermarkets which carry a very wide variety of imported food products are Jaya Grocer (the fastest growing local chain) & Hock Choon, Village

-Grocer, Ampang Grocers, BIG (Bens Independent Grocer) and the latest addition, Sam's Groceria.
-These outlets target the middle to high income shoppers and more than 50% of their products are imported.
+Competition among retailers, especially hypermarkets, is intense with large international retailers like Tesco, Giant and Aeon Big frequently engaging in price wars to establish their presence as major players in the market.
+Meanwhile, Giant, the largest hypermarket operator in Malaysia, is in the low-price leader status.
+Other popular Malaysian owned premium supermarkets which carry a wide variety of imported food products are Jaya Grocer (the fastest growing local chain and owns Hock Choon grocery store), Village Grocer, Ampang Grocers, BIG (Bens Independent Grocer) and the latest addition, Sam's Groceria.
+These outlets target the middle to high income shoppers and more than half of their products are imported.